sjvrensburg/pdf-to-audio/README.md

   ```bash
   pdf-to-audio input.pdf --output_audio output.mp3 --force_cpu
   ```
-- **Voice Cloning Quality**: Ensure your voice sample is clear, has minimal background noise, and is 5-15 seconds long
+- **Volume Inconsistencies**: If you notice volume jumps between sections, try using the `--global_normalization` option
 - **Slow Audio Generation**: Audio generation is CPU-intensive without CUDA.
 Consider using a GPU-enabled system

 ### Audio Generation Failures

-- **Check Voice Sample**: Ensure the voice sample is a valid WAV file with appropriate duration
+- **Check Text Output**: If audio generation fails, check the text output file for any issues with the processed text
 - **Check Disk Space**: Ensure you have sufficient disk space for temporary files during audio generation
 - **Check CUDA Installation**: If using CUDA, ensure your drivers and CUDA toolkit are properly installed
 - **GPU Issues**: If you're having persistent GPU issues, try the `--force_cpu` option to bypass GPU acceleration